daniilnahl/Notes/Languages/C++/Templaates/function template notes.md

 - Non-type template parameters (where the template parameter represents a constexpr value).
 - Template template parameters (where the template parameter represents a template).

+## Generic
+Templates are often called generic types(generic programming). **Generic programming** is useful when focused on designing data structures and algorithms without having too worry about what sort of type is being passed in.

 # How to use a template?
 1. First intialize a template/class with a <typename 'any letter'>;